Royce Lewis Preview, Player Props: Twins vs. Rangers

 Royce Lewis At The Plate

-- Lewis is hitting .318 with five doubles, six home runs and eight walks.
+- Lewis has five doubles, nine home runs and nine walks while hitting .307.

-- In 69.4% of his 36 games this season, Lewis has picked up at least one hit.
-He's also had nine multi-hit games.

-- Looking at the 36 games he has played this year, he's homered in six of them (16.7%), and in 4.2% of his trips to the plate.

-- Lewis has picked up an RBI in 38.9% of his games this year, with two or more RBI in 11.1% of his games.
-He has also plated three or more runs in one contest.
+- Lewis has had an RBI in 17 games this year (42.5%), including six multi-RBI outings (15.0%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.